WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - Then we do do IOKit blocking, so we succeeded in doing that for iOS 16
 - We're working on that for this year
 - the reason we did iOS first is because it was easier, we had an existing model that made it easier to do
-- dom rendering also mostly works, because 90% is shared with iOS
+- DOM rendering also mostly works, because 90% is shared with iOS
 - there are small things like form controls that we need to do some custom work for mac
 - webrx and webgpu are not ready yet
 - there's a lot of interops between these, and all the code paths need to work
 - we need to avoid bouncing between the GPU and the web process
 - iOS already used UI-side compositing
 - it's a confusing term
-- when we say 'compoisting' we're misuing the term
+- when we say 'compositing' we're misusing the term
 - it's not the thing that runs the shaders together
 - we're creating the core animations layers in the UIprocess, not in the webprocess
 - if we want to cut off IOKit, we can't use those in the WebContent process
 - all IOS surfaces access has to be in the GPU process
 - We can't use CA backing store in the web content process
-- dom rendering has to all be done in the GPU process
+- DOM rendering has to all be done in the GPU process
 - This need to be transparent to most of the code in WebCore
-- most of the code still uses graphics contenxt, still uses image buffer
+- most of the code still uses graphics context, still uses image buffer
 - there are things we need to do special things for images, pdfs and fonts
-- We can encode the informatoin about the filters to do the work in the gpu process
+- We can encode the information about the filters to do the work in the gpu process
 - web content creates image buffers,
 - in the uiprocess model, we explicitly create image buffers
-- we have a implementatin that encodes into display list commands
+- we have a implementation that encodes into display list commands
 - in the gpu process we have a concrete image buffer
-- we transit the ioSurfaces through the webprocess in an opque manner
+- we transit the ioSurfaces through the webprocess in an opaque manner
 - graphic context was made into a pure virtual class two years ago
 - we also did some work with display lists that helped
 - we subclass it as a display List Recorder, which just records the commands
 - we subclass that as the remote proxy that knows how to replay those commands
 - We do the same thing for images
-- If dom rendering is enabled, you'd get a graphics context to draw into, but it's really recoding and sending them to the GPU process under the hood
+- If DOM rendering is enabled, you'd get a graphics context to draw into, but it's really recoding and sending them to the GPU process under the hood
 - in order to give us a context class that holds state related to the rendering, we have a proxy in the web content process
-- These can IPC with eachother
+- These can IPC with each other
 - that will manage a collection of image buffers
 - that will interact with some remote image buffers
 - per webpage context
-- holds collectiosn of object key by rendering resouces idenitfier
+- holds collections of object key by rendering resources identifier
-- everything is referenced by a resouce identifier
+- everything is referenced by a resource identifier
 - we may get drawing commands that might reference images or fonts
 - if we get a command to paint an image, the first thing we do, is we decode the image into a buffer, that image buffer is held in the image head, and the GUP process referenced that shared identifier
 - same with fonts,